-For example, we can click on the RS_Rank column for the Ticker, to bring to the top the highest performing stocks.
+We can also click on the RS_Rank column for the Ticker, to bring to the top the highest performing stocks.

-But, in addition to seeing the Relative Strength Ranking for the stock, we can now look across and see the Strength Ranking for the stock’s Industry and Sector.
+So, in addition to seeing the Relative Strength Ranking for the stock, we can now also see the Strength Ranking for the stock's Industry and Sector.

 Now we have the highest performing stocks in the highest performing industry, in the highest performing sector.